 Economic stability can keep a person from having adequate or nutritionally complete food to eat.
 It also can lead to a great deal of stress, which we all know is not good for our health.
 For the truly desperate, it can even mean not having a safe, warm place to sleep at night, or living in a home that is in disrepair.
 Each of these can negatively impact health.

-Physical environment can make a huge difference in whether or not an individual stays healthy, or is able to recover after an illness or injury.
-Toxic exposures like mold and fungus can cause breathing difficulty and flare ups of asthma or other pulmonary conditions.
+The physical environment can make a huge difference in whether or not an individual stays healthy, or is able to recover after an illness or injury.
+Toxic exposures like mold and fungus can cause breathing difficulty and flare-ups of asthma or other pulmonary conditions.
 And heavy metal exposures can be deadly over time.

 Without proper education, individuals may be unaware of risks and unable to properly manage health.
 Low education levels also often lead to jobs in which individuals may be exposed to toxic environments or physically demanding work, leading to physical stress and injury.